- No FAQs found

 Yes, the QNatal Advanced test can be performed on specimens from both of these types of pregnancy.

-NIPS tests have been shown to be very reliable in validation studies.1-3
+Noninvasive cfDNA-based prenatal screening tests have been shown to be very reliable in validation studies.4-6

-False positives and negatives do occur; causes include, but are not limited to, confined placental mosaicism, co-twin demise/vanishing twin, fetal mosaicism, maternal mosaicism, possible fibroids, and maternal malignancy.
+False-positive and false-negative results do occur; causes include, but are not limited to, confined placental mosaicism, co-twin demise/vanishing twin, fetal mosaicism, maternal mosaicism, possible fibroids, and maternal malignancy.

-Results are typically reported within 7 to 10 days from time of specimen collection.
-Results are sent to the ordering physician’s office or to the electronic medical record (EMR).
+Results are typically reported within 5 to 7 days after specimen collection.
+Results are sent to the ordering healthcare provider’s office or to the electronic medical record (EMR).

 The report includes a “negative” or “positive” result for trisomy 21, 18, and 13.
-When suspected, sex chromosome abnormalities and microdeletion syndromes will report as “increased risk” (unless microdeletion testing has been opted out).
+Sex-chromosome abnormalities and microdeletion syndromes will be reported as “increased risk” (unless microdeletion testing has been opted out).
 Fetal sex is reported as well, if not opted out.
-If the physician initially indicated that the fetal sex was not desired, he/she can request it later by contacting Quest Genomics Client Services at 866-GENE-INFO.

-Some specimens do not contain sufficient fetal cfDNA.
-Test results cannot be obtained, interpreted, or reported for these specimens.
-This can be due to several factors including, but not limited to, maternal obesity, inadequately filled tubes or only one tube.
-The test can be repeated using newly-collected maternal blood specimens.
+Some specimens do not contain enough fetal cfDNA (fetal fraction).
+If this happens, test results cannot be obtained, interpreted, or reported.
+Low fetal fraction can be due to several factors, including, but not limited to, maternal obesity.
+The test can be repeated using newly collected maternal blood specimens.
 If no result is obtained on the second specimen, consideration of a diagnostic test may be appropriate.

-No specific follow up is needed when the test is negative.
-However, if ultrasound examination of the fetus reveals anomalies, then further fetal studies might be indicated.4
+No specific follow-up is needed when the test is negative.
+However, if ultrasound examination of the fetus reveals anomalies, then further fetal studies might be indicated.7

 Implications of a positive or increased risk result should be discussed with the patient.
-Diagnostic confirmation using amniocentesis or chorionic villus sampling (CVS) should be offered.4
+Diagnostic confirmation using amniocentesis or CVS should be offered.7